iamyounix/msimagb460_tomahawk/Guide/USB Keyboard Wake/USB Keyboard Wake.md

 }
 ```

 In order to make multiple usb device work with this method.
-You may need this code below:
+Use code as below:

 ```asl
 /**